AlexandreRives/RegLog-EDA/README.md

 	fit <- fit_reg_log(formula = class ~ ., data = breast, mode = "batch_parallel", learning_rate = 0.01, max_iter = 100, cores = 1, graph = FALSE, espilon = 0.0001)

-You just have to change the mode and set it "batch_parallel" to train your dataset.
+Instead of using the "batch" mode, change the it to "batch_parallel" to train your dataset.
 We advise you to use it if you are planning to fit a big dataset.
+Set the number of cores you want to use.
+If you don't know how many cores your computer has, just put -1 and it will get all the cores minus 1 to let you use your computer while your data are in the fit function.

 Predict function
 ------------------------

+Once you have fitted your data, you can go for the predict function.

-The predict function allows you to use the probability or the class predicted.
+The predict function allows you to get the probability or the class predicted.

 ### Posterior type

-	predict <- predict_reg_log(object = fit, newdata = test, type = "posterior")
+	predict <- predict_reg_log(object = fit, newdata = breast_test, type = "posterior")

 ### Class predicted type

-	predict <- predict_reg_log(object = fit, newdata = test, type = "class")
+	predict <- predict_reg_log(object = fit, newdata = breast_test, type = "class")

+By using a **print()** on your predict object, you will see a tab with all your predict probability or the class predicted.
+You will be able to make a confusion matrix or to compute the MSE.

 Diverse functions
 ------------------------